Viftrup/viftrup.github.io/_posts/2017-02-06-dwh-the-beginning.markdown

 **Requirement to DWH #5**: DWH loading processes must validate and if possible fix the incoming data for reporting.
  This includes removal of duplicates and fixing other major inconsistencies.

+If we now look at Oracle's [Introduction to Data Warehousing Concepts](https://docs.oracle.com/database/121/DWHSG/concept.htm), we'll see that Bill Inmon's DWH characteristics are very close to what we came up with: "Integrated" means of possibility to link diverse data and avoid inconsistencies, "Nonvolatile" and "Time Variant" refer to the requirement to keep all incoming information and track the history of changes.
+The only thing we deceded to avoid is the reorganization of data to be "Subject Oriented", because it contradicts the requirements #2 and #3 (keeping the existing data structures and best performance for both writing and reading the data).